drizzle042/water_melon_markets/README.md

 # Water Melon Markets

 To run this project, make sure you have Python installed.
+>Preferably python 3.10 but it might work on other versions

 In the project root directory, open a terminal and run `python -m venv env` to start a new virtual environment called _env_.
 >This can actually be what ever you want to call it but just run `python -m venv <name you like>`.